 Toyota Hilux Conquest 2.4 4x2 MT is offered with a 2.4-liter 2GD-FTV diesel engine which can generate 148 hp at 3,400 rpm and 400 Nm of torque at 1,600 to 2,000 rpm.

-5. Is Toyota Hilux available in Automatic Transmission?
+5. Is the Toyota Hilux available in Automatic Transmission?

 Yes, it is.
-All Hilux trims available in the Philippines are automatic transmission.
+All Hilux trims available in the Philippines are automatic transmissions.

 ₱ 879,000 - ₱ 2,166,000